 About Shelly Powers

 Hello!
 My name is Shelly Powers.
 I graduated from Palm Beach Atlantic College in 1989 with a dual major in English and Elementary Education (and one class away from a minor in Spanish).
 I started my education career in the public school system of Palm Beach County, Florida, teaching high school and middle school English for one year each.
 After becoming a mother in 1991, I left my job teaching and stayed home full time with my new son, Clayton.
 As Clayton grew, it became obvious that God was calling my husband and me to homeschool.
 After much research and more than a few bouts of soul searching, I started my homeschool career when Clay turned 5.
 Our daughter, Danae, was born in 1993 and our second son, Cody, was born in 1999.
-I home educated all three from pre-kindergarten through high school.
+I home educated all three from pre-kindergarten through 12th grade.

 Somewhere along the way, I also discovered the joy of teaching.
 God has gifted me in this area, and when I am teaching I am in my most comfortable place.
 Others have seen it too, and we have included their testimonials on this site.